rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/ros-support.md

 ![add-rosbags](/images/dev-guide/rosbag-jobs/advanced-rosbagjob.png?classes=border,shadow&width=55pc)
     a.
 In the **Node Name** field, type the node for which you want to record all the topics subscribed by the specific node.</br>
     b.
 In the **Number of Message** field, type the number of messages that you want to store for each topic.</br>
-    c. **Max Split** field defines the the maximum number of splits of the ROS bag files that is saved.
+    c. **Max Split** field defines the maximum number of splits of the ROS bag files that are saved.
 Older splits are deleted after the **Max Split** count is reached.
 To split the rosbag file, in the **Max Split** field, type the number of split that you want to allow. </br>
 {{% notice info %}}

-Maximum 10 splits are allowed for each rosbag job.
+Maximum 10 splits are allowed for each ROS bag job.
 After the message recording reaches the maximum allowed splits, the older split files are deleted to maintain the specified memory limit.
 {{% /notice %}}
     d.
 Split Size is the file size after which the file is splitted.
 In the **Split Size** field, type the memory size for each split of the recorded messages in MB.</br>
 {{% notice info %}}